LiamJCates/Programming-Notes/C++/Types&Values/Classes/_Classes.md

 Once an object of a class is declared, it can access the members of the class.
 The general syntax for an object to access a member of a class is: classObjectName.memberName

-Recall that in C11, the dot, . (period), is an operator called the member access operator.
+Recall that in C++, the dot, . (period), is an operator called the member access operator.